Sum1Solutions/karen-read-trials/README.md

-# Karen Read Trial Evidence Tracker
+# The Right Side of Wrong: Bayes' Theorem in Action

-# Karen Read Trial Evidence Tracker
+## The Karen Read Case

-This project is a comprehensive, open-source initiative to document and compare the evidence and arguments presented to the jury in both the first Karen Read trial (2024) and the retrial (2025).
-Updated through June 16, 2025, this project synthesizes all facts known to the jury in both trials.
+This project is a comprehensive, open-source initiative to document and analyze the evidence and arguments presented to the jury in both the first Karen Read trial (2024) and the retrial (2025) through the lens of Bayesian reasoning.
+Updated through June 17, 2025, this project synthesizes all facts known to the jury in both trials.

+## Analysis Approach

+This project maintains a juror's perspective by focusing exclusively on evidence and testimony formally presented in court.
+Key aspects of our approach:

+- **Evidence-Based Analysis**: All evaluations are grounded in testimony and exhibits admitted during trial
+- **Trial-Specific Context**: Notes differences in evidence presentation between the first trial and retrial
+- **Neutral Stance**: Presents competing interpretations without editorializing
+- **Transparent Sourcing**: All facts are linked to trial testimony or official court documents

-## Project Status (June 2025 - Updated)
+## Current Status (June 2025)

 **Current Trial Status:** Jury deliberations began on June 13, 2025, after 31 total trial days.
 The prosecution presented its case over 23 days (38 witnesses), and the defense presented its case over 8 days (11 witnesses).